linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 5/Week 5 Pharmaceuticals and Intangibles in Valuation.md

 ### DIFFERENT HEALTH CARE FIRMS & BUSINESS MODELS (CONT.)
 - Medical Device Companies
 	 - Make implantable hardware for human body
-	 - Moat sources tend to be intellectual property (intangibles) but also physician relationships (switching costs)
+	 - Moat sources tend to be intellectual property ([[Week 5 Accounting Recap- R&D,  Intangibles,  M&A & Goodwill#INTANGIBLE AMORTIZATION AND NON‐GAAP REPORTING|intangibles]] ) but also physician relationships (switching costs)
 		   - Marketing and sales force
 		   - Training and tools for implants
  - Compared to pharma,  innovation tends to be more evolutionary rather disruptive or revolutionary